-In the previous medium-term management plan, Ship Vision 2020, the company aimed to establish a healthcare service business in both Japan and overseas and expand business opportunities across all of its facilities.
-As of FY03/23, the healthcare service business is included in the Total Pack Produce segment.
+The company aims to build a healthcare service business in both Japan and overseas, expanding business opportunities across all of its facilities.
+As of FY03/25, the healthcare service business is included in the Total Pack Produce segment.

 Specific examples in Japan include the operation of the heavy-ion radiotherapy center (heavy-ion radiotherapy business) and the International Legal Affairs Center in Akishima, Tokyo (PFI business).
-Overseas, the company has its hospital business in Bangladesh and operates two subsidiaries in Myanmar.
-The company aims to leverage its expertise gained from operating these medical facilities to further expand business opportunities.
+Overseas, the company operates a hospital business in Bangladesh.
+It aims to leverage the expertise gained from managing these medical facilities to further expand business opportunities.